Check out our review of Flatiron School to learn more about their courses, costs, and student reviews.

 - How does Flatiron School compare to Pathrise?

 What does Flatiron School do?

 They offer courses on software engineering, UX design, data science, and cybersecurity analytics.
 Students can choose between full-time immersive or part-time courses.
 The full-time courses on campus last from 12-24 weeks.
 Online, they are varied in length.
-For example, the software engineering full-time program takes 5 months and the part-time program takes 10 months to complete while the UX design full-time program takes 6 months and the part-time one takes 11 months.
+For example, the software engineering full-time program takes 5 months and the part-time program takes 10 months.
+Alternatively, the UX design full-time program takes 6 months and the part-time one takes 11 months.
 There is also a self-paced option, where students have access to the curriculum for 15 months.

 Who is Flatiron School for?

 For those with no background in a specific topic or people who want to transition into a software engineering, data science, or product design role and do not have a background in the subject, Flatiron School can be a good option.
 Because they provide career guidance, and the option to pay later with an ISA, it can be especially helpful.

 What does Flatiron School cost?
 How much work is involved?

 Flatiron School admissions processes and costs vary by program.
 Applicants go through a non-technical interview and a technical assessment for the onsite courses.
 If accepted, they have pre-work to do in preparation for their first day.